 In their blue grenadier uniforms and tall fur hats, these handsome ‘Purgari’ play a part in many secular and religious events.
-However, the most attractive aspect of the ‘Purgari’ is the ceremonial changing of the guard, which takes place most Saturdays in front of the Varazdin City Hall.
-The company had its own orchestra and flag, and the ‘Kume’ (‘Godmothers’) of the flags were prominent figures from the ranks of high nobility or the royal house.
+However, the most attractive aspect of the ‘Purgari’ is the ceremonial changing of the guard.
+It takes place most Saturdays in front of the Varazdin City Hall.
+The company had its own orchestra and flag.
+And the ‘Kume’ (‘Godmothers’) of the flags were prominent figures from the ranks of high nobility or the royal house.

 Therefore, the ‘Kuma’ of the last Purgar’s flag from 1998 was Francesca von Habsburg.
-From 15th May to the 15th October, the Guard parade takes place every Saturday from 11.00 a.m. to 12.00 p.m. in front of the City Hall.
+From mid-May to mid-October, the Guard parade takes place every Saturday from 11.00 a.m. to 12.00 p.m. in front of the City Hall.
 Watch them in action above.
 The Varazdin purgari joined the list of intangible UNESCO heritage in 2017.

 The Varazdin cabbage mafia

 And now we come to the important stuff.
 Cabbage.
-You will hear a lot about cabbage in Varazdin, so much so that Varazdin has its own protected type of cabbage.
-Not only that, it also has its cabbage mafia.
+You will hear a lot about cabbage in Varazdin.
+So much so that Varazdin has its own protected type of cabbage.
+Not only that, but it also has its cabbage mafia.
 According to 10hrcak website:

-Cabbage “Varaždinsko zelje” (Brassica oleracea var. capitata f. alba) is an authentic vegetable variety of Varaždin cabbage which is, in Varaždin region, produced in large quantities for commercial purposes.
-Written historical traces of its cultivation date from second half of the 18th century, and are evident today in numerous journals and scientific papers.
+Cabbage “Varaždinsko zelje” (Brassica oleracea var. capitata f. alba) is an authentic vegetable variety of Varaždin cabbage.
+In Varaždin region, it’s produced in large quantities for commercial purposes.
+Written historical traces of its cultivation date from the second half of the 18th century.
+You can find them in numerous journals and scientific papers.
 Specific qualitative characteristics of Varazdin cabbage, owing to the soil properties, relief, climate and the influence of the human factors in production, are obtained by many years of method adjustments and the application of the acquired knowledge in production.
 So as to protect the authenticity, Varazdin cabbage is produced in the traditional way, in a limited geographical area of the Varazdin County under authenticity, origin and quality control.
-Varaždin cabbage represents an authentic Croatian product based on the authentic Croatian variety symbolizing the maintenance of its own agrobiodiversity.
+Varaždin cabbage represents an authentic Croatian product, based on the authentic Croatian variety symbolizing the maintenance of its own agrobiodiversity.

 And then my big discovery.
 There is only one woman in the world who is licenced to sell these special Varazdin cabbage seeds.
-During the 2014 Zeljarijada, where a world record sarma (cabbage leaves stuffed with mince) was attempted, I was introduced to a lovely lady called Marija, who controlled the Varazdin cabbage scene.
+During the 2014 Zeljarijada, where a world record sarma (cabbage leaves stuffed with mince) was attempted, I was introduced to a lovely lady called Marija.
+She controls the Varazdin cabbage scene.
 A lovely lady, and after living a couple of years in the region, I felt qualified to write the book, 101 Things to Do with Varazdin Cabbage.
 Some great dishes.